-It’s not an STI, and yet so many react as if I’ve told them they have one when I suggest it.
+It’s not a relationship death sentence, and yet so many react as if I’ve given them one when I suggest it.

 Premarital counseling.
 Somehow we’ve associated that with being sent to the principal’s office or having our parents say they’re “disappointed" in us.
 We treat it like it means there's a problem, but premarital counseling isn’t a sign of problems, it’s the solution to them.

 Planning a wedding is one of the most emotionally and mentally stressful tasks for a couple to undertake.
 Words are often said that you don’t mean and attitudes pop up seemingly out of nowhere.
 Everything is a trigger to set one partner off, and before you know it you’re walking on eggshells about napkins you’re not even going to remember.

 But — spoiler alert! — the problem isn’t the napkins.
 It’s how you communicate and what you’re communicating.
 You can convince yourself that the issue will die down once the wedding is over but honey, c’mon.
 The wedding is just the beginning of your long union with one another.
 There are much tougher things ahead of you that you’ll have to tackle together.
 Money decisions, decisions about having children, dealing with grief over losing parents, friends, and loved ones as you age.
 Having a foundation for how to communicate effectively will keep you in check when those days inevitably come.

 Sorry to break it to you, but you need counseling.

 Every single living person on this rock does.
 There are days where you have a hard time communicating with your damn self.
 Add an entire other living being with different experiences, insecurities, and nuances and you’re setting yourself up for a lot more heartache than necessary if you go it alone.